ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Proper hydration can help prevent brain capillary dilation.
 Prolonged dehydration, on the other hand, can cause brain cells to shrink, impairing some core functions.

-Foods To Avoid With ADHD
+ADHD Foods To Avoid

 There are foods to avoid with ADHD, just as there are foods to consume more.